VHIL-interns-hub/sensingmat_summer2022/docs/work-logs.md

 - Added indicators when there is no image at a timestamp
 - Modified logging script to be able to run from command line
 ### Thursday
+- Modified logging script to make it easier to understand
+- Started documenting logging script
 ### Friday
 ### Saturday